 RTF majors are required to complete 36 hours of coursework in Radio-Television-Film, with at least 21 of those hours taken at the upper-division level.
 There are no formal sequences or “tracks” in the RTF degree.

-RTF students are required to complete 4 lower division RTF courses (12 credit hours) with a grade of C or better prior to pursuing any upper-division RTF course work.
+Students are required to complete the following lower-division RTF courses (12 credit hours total) with a grade of C- or better:

-Students who plan to take upper-division production courses must take RTF 317, Narrative Strategies, and RTF 318, Introduction to Image and Sound, as two of these four courses.
-A grade of B- or better in both RTF 317 and RTF 318 is a prerequisite for all upper division production courses.
+*A grade of B- or better in both RTF 317 and RTF 318 is required as a prerequisite for all upper-division production courses.